 - 1/4 teaspoon pepper

-- Trim ends off of the mushrooms with a knife, and place them cap side down in a baking dish (I used a small quart baking dish, but you can also use a pie pan)
+- Trim ends off of the mushrooms with a knife, and place them in a baking dish or on a baking sheet.

 - Add butter and minced garlic to a bowl and microwave for 30 seconds

-- Add salt, basil, and pepper, and mix it all up
+- Add salt, basil, and pepper to the garlic butter, and use a spoon to mix together

 - Drizzle garlic butter over the tops of the mushrooms evenly